marziosala/marziosala.github.io/_posts/2023-10-15-story-telling.md

 story_prompt = f"""
 Please write me a short {genre} story.
 In this story, {character1_name} is a {character1_type} and {character2_name} is a {character2_type}.
 The story takes place {venue}.
 The story should have a title.
-Start each paragraph with 'Paragraph #'.
 For each paragraph, write me an input prompt for an AI image generator.
-Each image prompt must start in a new paragraph and have the words 'Image Prompt:' at the start.
+Each image prompt must start in a new paragraph and have the words.
 Choose only one book illustrator and put something in the image prompts to say the images should be made in the style of that artist.
 There should be around 10 paragraphs.
 Format the output as a json file, with a 'title' field, an 'illustrator' field for the